 We now illustrate how such touches, postures, and gestures can be applied to expressive interaction of a single person using one or two hands, and of multiple people interacting simultaneously.
-Similar to [1], we use a deliberately simple drawing application on a digital surface.
-We see this as a "Hello World" application in the domain of touch identification.
-Through its simplicity, it allows us to focus on illustrating the expressive forms of interaction.
-Other, more advanced, applications are possible and part of future work.
+Our example domain is a drawing application on a digital surface.